November 2005

 Best Practice 2: Achieve curricular objectives through service-learning.

-Our project was connected to language arts, social studies, math and science standards.
+Our project was connected to language arts, social studies, math, and science standards.
 In language arts, students read both informative and fiction pieces relating to the theme of hunger.
 Students also wrote articles for the newspaper to inform the community of their project.
 In social studies, students learned about population and food distribution.
 In science, students learned about malnutrition and hunger as it affects the body.
 Students in math keep track of cans per student averages for each homeroom.

 Best Practice 3: Reflect throughout the service-learning experience.

-Students completed pre-tests to assess their knowledge about hunger then wrote journal entries and articles about their project for local newspapers.
+Students completed pre-tests to assess their knowledge about hunger and then wrote journal entries and articles about their project for local newspapers.

 Best Practice 4: Develop student responsibility.